-Providers should select CPT or HCPCS codes that accurately describe the administered drug(s), service(s) or procedure(s) performed.
-If and only if no code exists, providers should report the drug, service or procedure code using the appropriate unlisted procedure code.
-When submitting an unlisted procedure code, supporting documentation must be submitted.
-For additional information, refer to the Plan's website for CPCP035 Unlisted/Not Otherwise Classified (NOC) Coding Policy.
+Providers should select codes that accurately describe the administered drug(s), service(s) or procedure(s) performed.
+If and only if no code exists, providers should report the drug, service or procedure code using the appropriate unlisted code.
+When submitting an unlisted code, a description and/or supporting documentation should be submitted.
+For additional information, refer to Plan documents.